eexuesong/RCAN/README.md

                             "gt":"/path/to/validation/GT/"}
     ```

-- `validation_image_pairs` (array of image pairs)

-  - Validation data on which to evaluate the loss and metrics at the end of each epoch
+- `validation_image_pairs`: Validation data on which to evaluate the loss and metrics at the end of each epoch (array of image pairs) (optional)

   - Default: None